What to do to publish or copy records

 • you are permitted under the unpublished works provisions of the Copyright Act 1968.

-PROV provides a copying service, which requires researchers to submit a form in Reading Room or online here.
+PROV provides a copying service, which requires researchers to submit a request online here.

 5. Types of copyright protected material PROV can grant permission for others to use